 The idea was sound but the early technology was unreliable, with a variable and short bulb life.
 Dennet's invention was shortly followed by three other designs, by Thomas Reid of Glasgow, Sir James McKenzie Davidson of Aberdeen and Henry Juler of London, all in the same year - 1886.

 Juler's design involved attaching a light source to the outside of the ophthalmoscope body, close to the mirror with the miniature bulb pointing towards the centre of the mirror aperture.
 Sight hole flare was a big problem and the life of the bulb was still short-lived.

-The drawing on the right shows the electric version of Juler's ophthalmoscope and, below it, the reverse side of an earlier, non-illuminated, version of the same instrument from 1882.
+The drawing on the right shows the electric version of Juler's ophthalmoscope and, beside it, the reverse side of an earlier, non-illuminated, version of the same instrument from 1882.

 By the turn of the twentieth century bulb construction and reliability had improved.
 In 1900 Hugo Wolff produced an interesting ophthalmoscope using a long straight filament bulb which could be rotated within the instrument.
 By turning the handle a clear or diffuse patch of light could be projected on the fundus.
 The instrument was not (as the straight filament bulb might imply) used as a retinoscope.
 This instrument had another unusual feature in that the wheel of lenses was situated in front of the mirror and not behind it as on other ophthalmoscopes.